cakephp/bakery.cakephp.org/2015/01/02/CakePHP-3-0-0-RC1-Released.rst

 CakePHP 3.0.0-RC1 Released
 ==========================

-Was is the best way to start a new year?
+What is the best way to start a new year?
 Having the most advanced and flexible version of CakePHP ready to be used in your projects!

 The CakePHP core team is proud to announce the first release candidate